The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: The Conformal and Invariant Measures and for

 Note that by \cite[Proposition 1.2.2]{Aa}, for a nonsingular transformation $T:X\rightarrow X$, $\mu $ is ergodic and conservative with respect to $T$ if and only if for any $A\in \mathcal{F}$ with $\mu (A)>0,$

-Finally, the measure $\mu$ is said to be $T$--invariant , or $T$ is said to preserve the measure $\mu$ if and only if $\mu\circ T^{-1}=\mu$.
-It follows from Birkhoff's Ergodic Theorem that every finite ergodic $T$--invariant measure $\mu$ is conservative, for infinite measures this is no longer true.
+Finally, the measure $\mu$ is said to be \textbf{$T$--invariant} , or $T$ is said to preserve the measure $\mu$ if and only if $\mu\circ T^{-1}=\mu$.
+Denote by $M(T)$ the collection of all $T$--invariant Borel probability measures on $X$.
+It follows from Birkhoff's Ergodic Theorem that every finite ergodic $T$--invariant measure $\mu$ is conservative; for infinite measures this is no longer true.
 Finally, two ergodic invariant measures defined on the same $\sigma$--algebra are either singular or they coincide up to a multiplicative constant.

 \